What I love about this farm: The passion and intentionality of Suzanne, the owner, radiates from her. And their bacon is revelatory.

 The farm system is build around intense periods of working the land and letting it rest to come back better than before.
 The humans provide oversight and coordination, but it’s the animal herds that are doing the bulk of the cultivating and fertilizing.
 The animals are even tended by other animals – a dozen dedicated Great Pyrennees dog guardians.

 Drawing from the concepts of regenerative agriculture promulgated by Allan Savory and Joel Salatin, the animals at Reverence Farms are left to roam in a concentrated area and moved frequently.
-They also practice silvopasturing, with one forester who selectively cuts trees in the heretofore untended woodlands.
-This allows light to enter and reach the forest floor, resulting in a well-managed woodland that supports tree growth and forage for animals.
+They also practice silvopasturing, with one forester who is selectively cutting trees in the woods, allowing light to enter and reach the forest floor, resulting in a well-managed woodland that supports tree growth and forage for animals.

 For the happy pigs in the photo, they get to browse on green shoots, grubs, acorns and the like for about five days before being moved to another space.
 The cows in the photo get moved about once a day.
 Broilers (chickens raised for meat) are moved to an entirely fresh plot of grass each day.

-Suzanne summed up the concept of rotational grazing for one of the young kids on our tour by asking him, “Did you eat breakfast in the bathroom this morning?”
-She also shared wisdom from Isaiah in the Bible about plowing and sowing:
+Suzanne summed up the concept of rotational grazing vs. CAFOs for one of the young kids on our tour by asking him, jokingly, “Did you eat breakfast in the bathroom this morning?”
+She also shared her philosophy, from Isaiah in the Bible, about plowing and sowing:

 Does he continually open and harrow his ground?